Royal Palace of Amsterdam: Town hall

-The structure was built as the Town Hall of the City of Amsterdam "facing the landing wharfs along Damrak, which at that time would have been busy with ships".
-The town hall was opened on 29 July 1655 by Cornelis de Graeff, the mayor of Amsterdam.
+The new town hall was opened on 29 July 1655 by Cornelis de Graeff, the Burgemeester (Mayor) of Amsterdam.
+De Graeff's son, Jacob de Graeff, laid the foundation for this along with three other children.
 The main architect was Jacob van Campen, who took control of the construction project in 1648.
 It was built on 13,659 wooden piles.